voschezang/coding-handbook/modeling.md

 **Analogies vs. First Principles**

 - If an event is observed frequently, then analogies can help.
-- If a process is novel, but the inner process is understood, then one can start with fundamentals.
+- If a process is novel, but the inner process is understood, then it can be beneficial to start with fundamentals.

 ## Learning

+> Learning revolves around revising your opinions.

 Experiments not require complex setups.
 Start simple and expand if necessary.
 Three types: